yitzchak/nontrivial-gray-streams/README.md

 additional ways of defining their own streams even if they don't make that visible by making these predicates generic.

+> If the implementation does not support a generic STREAMP then
+> classes that implement the Gray stream must subclass [STREAM][].
+In
+> practice this means they will probably actually need to subclass
+> [FUNDAMENTAL-STREAM][] since [STREAM][] may be a
+> [BUILT-IN-CLASS][].
+Even in the cases that [STREAM][] is not a
+> [BUILT-IN-CLASS][] it may not be [STANDARD-CLASS][] since streams
+> are required very early in the bootstrapping of some Common Lisp
+> implementations.
+>
+> The absence of support for generic versions of INPUT-STREAM-P and
+> OUTPUT-STREAM-P implies some of the same issues for subclassing of
+> [FUNDAMENTAL-INPUT-STREAM][] and [FUNDAMENTAL-OUTPUT-STREAM][] with
+> the additional note that no implementation provides a generic
+> STREAMP but does not provide generic versions of INPUT-STREAM-P and
+> OUTPUT-STREAM-P. This means that either an implementation supports
+> all three generic predicats, it supports INPUT-STREAM-P and
+> OUTPUT-STREAM-P but not STREAMP, or it does not support any of these
+> three generic predicates.
+Therefore, on implementations that do not
+> support these three generic predicates subclassing
+> [FUNDAMENTAL-INPUT-STREAM][] or [FUNDAMENTAL-OUTPUT-STREAM][] is
+> required.

 ## STREAMP
 *Generic Function*